-In this regard, the Rules on Transactions with Related Parties establish the system and rules applicable to these types of transactions.
+In this regard, the Rules on Transactions with holders of shareholdings and the Procedure for Conflicts of Interest and Transactions with Related Parties establish the system and rules applicable to these types of transactions.

-V - CUSTOMER COMMITMENTS
+V-CUSTOMER COMMITMENTS

 1. Customer relationship priorities